iterative/ldb-resources/README.md

   Adding to working dataset...
   Added 0 data objects to ds:.temp.2022-06-07T00:46:33.865467+00:00
   ```
-LDB reads the contents of path but finds no new objects after the de-duplication.
+LDB reads the contents of path but adds no new objects because it recognizes input objects as duplicates.

 🦉
 </details>

 <details>
-  <summary>Cloud search by file attributes</summary>
+  <summary>Finding data samples by file attributes</summary>

 🦉